xmulxh/PRISM-MS/README.md

-# A Robust and Interpretable Pseudo-image Learning Framework for LC–MS Metabolomics Classification
+# LC–MS Pseudo-image Learning

-Source code for our framework for LC–MS metabolomics classification based on robust and interpretable pseudo-image learning.
+Source code for our framework for LC–MS metabolomics classification based on pseudo-image learning.
 The code will be released after the paper is published.